feli6/sort-app-spring/README.md

-* It accepts list of numbers to be sorted in CSV format e.g "10,2,3,90,40" To post data into the application.
+* It accepts list of numbers to be sorted in CSV format e.g "10,2,3,90,40" To access the web UI, go to http://localhost:8080

+   To post data into the application.

 	curl -H "Content-Type: text/plain" -X POST -d '5,8,1,2,0' http://localhost:8080/sortNumbers